-If your iPhone 17 keeps dropping Bluetooth, your AirPods skip mid-song, or CarPlay connects and disconnects on a loop, here is the first thing to know: this is almost certainly not your phone's hardware.
+If your iPhone 17 keeps dropping Bluetooth, your AirPods skip mid-song, or CarPlay connects and disconnects on a loop, the first thing to know is that this is almost certainly not your phone's hardware.

 Before changing anything, rule out the boring stuff.
 It saves a lot of people a long rabbit hole.